 HIGH PERFORMANCE LIQUID CHROMATOGRAPHY – HPLC

 Here at MA Research product quality is of paramount importance to us.
 We pride ourselves on being able to put out trustworthy products on a consistent basis.
 Therefore, all of our products are HPLC tested prior to delivery and come with a 99% purity (or greater) guarantee.
-So that you can confirm the quality of these products for yourself, each item within your order will be accompanied by its own an HPLC report.
+So that you can confirm the quality of these products for yourself, HPLC/Mass spec reports are available upon request.

 High performance liquid chromatography (HPLC) is an advanced form of column chromatography that is widely acknowledged as one of the most powerful tools in analytical chemistry.
 It has the ability to separate, identify, and quantitate the compounds that are present in any sample that can be dissolved in a liquid.